 These results suggest that high-quality medication management may be sufficient to obtain recovery for patients with less severe and/or chronic MDD.
 The more time- and cost-intensive ADM plus CT strategy may be best suited for patients with severe, non-chronic MDD.
 Pending replication of these findings, I would be more likely to refer patients with severe depression of less than 2 years duration to receive combined treatment as a first-line intervention.
 For those with less severe depression of longer duration, I would wait to see if they respond to ADM prior to augmenting with psychotherapy.

-We’ve found three other corrections for last author Robert Gallop, who works at West Chester University. correction note on “Preventing Depression among Early Adolescents in the Primary Care Setting,” published in Journal of Abnormal Child Psychology, explains “a paragraph describing intervention effects on explanatory style for negative events was accidentally left out.”
+We’ve found three other corrections for last author Robert Gallop, who works at West Chester University.
+A correction note on “Preventing Depression among Early Adolescents in the Primary Care Setting,” published in Journal of Abnormal Child Psychology, explains “a paragraph describing intervention effects on explanatory style for negative events was accidentally left out.”
 The paper — on which Gallop is the last author — has been cited 89 times.

 Gallop is the third of six authors on “Combined Medication and CBT for Generalized Anxiety Disorder With African American Participants: Reliability and Validity of Assessments and Preliminary Outcomes” in Behavior Therapy; according to the correction, there was an error in the statistical analysis, and in a few of the statistics provided on the sample.
 That paper has been cited four times.
 Gallop is the fourth of five authors on “A Tutorial on Count Regression and Zero-Altered Count Models for Longitudinal Substance Use Data,” a highly cited paper in Psychology of Addictive Behaviors with a relatively minor correction: an error in a URL in the paper.
 The paper has been cited 47 times.